Ramsar Nature ReserveNorth and Middle Caicos

 Signed in 1971, The Ramsar Convention is an international treaty for wetland protection.
 Over 2,000 sites found across more than a hundred countries are recognized under the agreement.

-The Turks and Caicos Ramsar Nature Reserve was formed in the early 1990s, and was the first such protected area in a British Dependent Territory.
+The Turks and Caicos Ramsar Nature Reserve was formed in the early 1990s, and was the first such protected area in a British Dependent Territory (a term which was renamed British Overseas Territory).

 The landscape of the Ramsar site is beautiful yet relatively unvarying.